-Why is it that most people pull a face when you mention chocolate-beetroot and ask, “Can you taste the beetroot?”
+Why is it that most people pull a face when you mention chocolate beetroot cakes and ask, “Can you taste the beetroot?”
 Well in a carrot cake, can you taste the carrot?
 Well no, you can’t really taste the beetroot as such, but it gives the chocolate a luxurious, natural red velvet colour, adds that perfect moisture and gives a fudgy sensation to the fondants.
+Just try these chocolate beetroot flourless fondants and you’ll see what I mean.

 I just love the combination of dark chocolate and beetroot (beet).
 I’d read about it a couple of years ago in my aunt’s health book for beating cancer.
 I never noted the recipe down as the cake seemed a bit too dry and not good quality chocolate – but the idea stuck with me.
 As a Scot, we love our beetroots.
 As a gourmande, I love my squidgy chocolate cake.
 This is based on a simple, classic French flourless chocolate cake but the added beetroot gives it that moist, extra squidginess.